savariamir/Outbox/README.md

 # Transactional Outbox pattern

-Microservice architectures are becoming increasingly popular and show promise in solving problems like scalability, maintainability, and agility, especially in large applications.
-But this architectural pattern also introduces challenges when it comes to data handling.
-In distributed applications, each service independently maintains the data it needs to operate in a dedicated service-owned datastore.
-To support such a scenario, you typically use a messaging solution like RabbitMQ, Kafka, or Azure Service Bus that distributes data (events) from one service via a messaging bus to other services of the application.
-Internal or external consumers can then subscribe to those messages and get notified of changes as soon as data is manipulated.
+Microservice architectures are gaining popularity due to their ability to address scalability, maintainability, and agility challenges, particularly in large applications.
+However, this architectural pattern also introduces new considerations when it comes to data handling.
+In distributed applications, each service maintains its own dedicated datastore, which can pose challenges in ensuring data consistency and synchronization across services.

+To tackle these challenges, it is common to employ a messaging solution such as RabbitMQ, Kafka, or Azure Service Bus.
+These messaging systems facilitate the distribution of data (events) from one service to others via a messaging bus.
+By leveraging this approach, services can communicate and share data efficiently, ensuring that relevant information is propagated to the necessary consumers.

-A well-known example in that area is an `ordering` system: when a user wants to create an order, an Ordering service receives data from a client application via a REST endpoint.
-It maps the payload to an internal representation of an `Order` object to validate the data.
-After a successful commit to the database, it publishes an `OrderPlaced` event to a message bus.
-Any other service interested in new orders (for example an `Inventory` or `Invoicing` service), would subscribe to `OrderPlaced` messages, process them, and store them in its own database.
+One illustrative example of this pattern is an ordering system.
+Let's consider a scenario where a user intends to create an order.
+In this case, an Ordering service receives data from a client application through a REST endpoint.
+The service then maps the payload to an internal representation of an Order object and performs data validation.
+Once the data is successfully committed to the database, the `Ordering Service` publishes an `OrderPlaced` event to the message bus.

+Other services within the application, such as an `Inventory` or `Invoicing` service, can subscribe to the `OrderPlaced` messages.
+By doing so, they become aware of newly placed orders and can process and store the relevant data in their own dedicated databases.
+This decentralized approach allows different services to react to events and maintain their own copies of data as needed.

+By employing messaging systems and event-driven architectures, microservice-based applications can efficiently distribute data and ensure that services are informed of changes in a timely manner.
+This enables better coordination and collaboration between services while maintaining data consistency across the application.

 ## First problem